506th Air Expeditionary Group: Cold War

-Global War on Terrorism
+Invasion of Iraq

 The 506th was redesignated the 506th Air Expeditionary Group and converted to provisional status on 22 April 2003, and assigned to Kirkuk AB.
-The group has been supporting Operation Iraqi Freedom ever since.
+The group fought in the Iraq War from 2003 to c.2011-12.

 The 506th Air Expeditionary Group was assigned to Kirkuk Regional Air Base on 23 April 2003, nearly one month after Operation Iraqi Freedom started.
 At that time, the group flew A-10 Thunderbolts, which flew close air support and focused intelligence, surveillance and reconnaissance missions.
 The last A-10 departed the base in the Spring of 2004.

 By May 2006, the unit was attempting to discuss turnover of base fence guard and other associated duties to the New Iraqi Army, Iraqi National Police, and an Iraqi strategic/security infrastructure unit that was in the area.
 However, the U.S. Air Force still retained forces to guard the base.
-Only in late May 2010 were guard duties transferred to the 1st Special Troops Battalion, Ready First Combat Team of the United States Army.
+Only in late May 2010 were guard duties transferred to the 1st Special Troops Battalion, 1st Brigade Combat Team, 1st Armored Division (Ready First Combat Team) of the United States Army.
 On 28 May 2010 the 506th Expeditionary Security Forces Squadron was inactivated.